canalguada/nicy/README.md

         ├──tmux.rules
         └──vim.rules
 ```
+For instance, rules in `temp.rules` have an higher priority than any rule from a file in `50-custom` directory, and types defined in `/home/user/.config/nicy` take precedence on any type from `/usr/local/etc/nicy`.

 [Ananicy](https://github.com/Nefelim4ag/Ananicy) users can import their configuration files accordingly and start using nicy.
 ### .cgroups
 >   A control group (abbreviated as [cgroup](https://en.wikipedia.org/wiki/Cgroups)) is a collection of processes that are bound by the same criteria and associated with a set of parameters or limits.